 If selected for Verification, check your MyHornetWeb account to see your requirements.

-If you are a new Direct Stafford Loan borrower, you will be prompted to complete Direct Loan Entrance Counseling and a Direct Loan Master Promissory at www.studentloans.gov (see step 5).
+If you are a new Direct Stafford Loan borrower, you will be instructed to complete Direct Loan Entrance Counseling and a Direct Loan Master Promissory at https://studentloans.gov.

 Some awards are time-sensitive and may be canceled after 30 days of student inactivity.

-Be sure you are enrolled at least half-time (six hours undergraduate) credit hours.
+Be sure you are enrolled at least half-time (six hours of undergraduate) credit hours.

 Complete Direct Entrance Loan Counseling to learn about repayment terms.